Contributed by: Doug Webb

 - Termite-resistant metal mesh – This marine-grade material can be wrapped around the foundation perimeter and any at-grade and below-grade penetrations of the foundation and the slab.
 It's chew-proof and fine enough that even termites can't slip through.

 - Physical barriers – Physical barriers might include adding a layer of sand or finely graded stone particles packed tightly beneath a house that termites can't penetrate.

-Jones also points out that incorporating termite-resistant materials and methods doesn't just help keep homes safe.
-Those preventive tactics can be less expensive in the long run and make your home more attractive to future buyers.
+Incorporating termite-resistant materials and methods doesn't just help keep homes protected from termites.
+These preventive tactics can be less expensive in the long run and may make your home more attractive to future buyers.

 Ensure proper ventilation and drainage

 Because termites are attracted to moisture, it's important to ensure proper ventilation and drainage during the construction process.
 Dr. Blake Layton, Jr., professor of entomology at Mississippi State University, recommends that builders take the following steps during construction, especially before “dry-in," the point in construction when the building shell can fully keep out wind, rain or any other damaging weather factors:

 - Grade the crawl space floor surface to one or more low spots and install a drain to remove water prior to dry-in.

 - Be sure water runs away from the foundation, not under the crawl space or against the slab.

 - Prevent plumbing leaks or other moisture sources in crawl spaces.